 - Official Health Certificate (OHC): Specifically, USDA APHIS Form 7001, the United States Interstate and International Certificate of Health Examination for Small Animals.
 USDA APHIS Form 7001 must be endorsed at a USDA APHIS Veterinary Services (VS) Service Center (SC) (previously “Area Office”, then “District Office”).
 Conversely, if you are traveling with a total of five (5) or less pet dogs, cats, or ferrets to any one of most countries in the European Union (EU), Annex II to Decision 2011/874/EU, the Veterinary Certificate to EU, is used instead; however, your airline may still require USDA APHIS Form 7001.
 Since some countries in the EU utilize certificates in specific languages to facilitate processing; use of the USDA Pet Travel resource to obtain the documentation required by your EU destination is recommended.

-- Certification of Veterinary Inspection (CVI): A formal certificate issued by an individual destination state and obtainable by a USDA APHIS-accredited veterinarian.
+- Certification of Veterinary Inspection (CVI): An official certificate issued by an individual origin state and issued by a federal, state, or USDA APHIS-accredited veterinarian.

-- Health Certificate (HC): A generic, informal certificate issued by a veterinary hospital.
+- Health Certificate (HC): A generic, informal certificate issued by a licensed veterinarian.

-- Rabies Certificate (RC): A generic, informal certificate issued by a veterinary hospital, but which includes detailed information about the Rabies vaccine administered, and which must be presented when Licensing Your Dog.
+- Rabies Certificate (RC): A generic, informal certificate issued by a licensed veterinarian, but which includes detailed information about the Rabies vaccine administered, and which must be presented when Licensing Your Dog.

-An OHC or a CVI must be completed by a USDA APHIS-accredited veterinarian.
+An OHC or a CVI must be completed by a federal, state, or USDA APHIS-accredited veterinarian.
 Dr. Milos is APHIS-accredited with authorization to perform accredited duties (including health certification for travel) on Category I animals, which includes cats, dogs; and amphibians and reptiles.1

 Official Health Certificate (OHC) Endorsement